 Travelers can purchase a hotel and transfer package that includes: one night hotel accommodation at the Cabo de Hornos (or similar) in Punta Arenas, shared airport-to-hotel transfer, breakfast, and a drink voucher.
 Available as a pre- or post-expedition package.

-One-way flight from Punta Arenas to Frei Station on King George Island; one pre-expedition hotel stay with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar, with welcome dinner and drinks on Day 1; group transfer from the airport to the hotel on Day 1; group transfer from the hotel to the airport on the last day of the air-cruise program; shipboard accommodations; gear on loan (waterproof rubber boots); all meals aboard the ship; wine, beer, juice, and soft drinks served with lunch and dinner aboard the ship; complimentary coffee, tea, chocolate, cappuccinos, water, and snacks aboard the ship throughout the expedition; onboard lectures and entertainment; comprehensive pre- and post-voyage information material; contingency plan (outlined below); IAATO passenger fee.
+One-way flight from Punta Arenas to Frei Station on King George Island; one pre-expedition hotel stay with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar, with welcome dinner and drinks on Day 1; group transfer airport/hotel on Day 1; shipboard accommodations; gear on loan (waterproof rubber boots); all meals aboard the ship; wine, beer, juice, and soft drinks served with lunch and dinner aboard the ship; complimentary coffee, tea, chocolate, cappuccinos, water, and snacks aboard the ship throughout the expedition; onboard lectures and entertainment; comprehensive pre- and post-voyage information material; contingency plan (outlined below); IAATO passenger fee.
 Subject to change without notice.

 Airfare except flights specified in the inclusions; visa and/or passport expenses; arrival and departure taxes, if applicable; transfers other than those offered in the program, lodging and meals other than those offered in the program; mandatory evacuation insurance; recommended travel protection policy; personal expenses, such as beverages from bar; laundry service, telephone calls, use of Internet or other means of communication, etc.; gratuity to ship's crew at the end of the voyage; fuel surcharge may apply.